AdS$_7$ Black Holes and Holography: Euclidean on-shell action of the AdS black hole

 Importantly, the first law of black hole thermodynamics for the BDHM solution is insensitive to the choice of finite counterterms.
 This is because finite counterterms contribute only constant shifts to the on-shell action, which are independent of the six parameters $(m,a_1,a_2,a_3,\delta_1,\delta_2)$ characterizing the black hole.
 This fact can be attributed to the choice of a proper coordinate system where the asymptotic behavior of the black hole matches the global EAdS$_7$ metric (\ref{EAdS7}) as discussed in~\cite{Gibbons:2005jd}.
 This fact implies that black hole thermodynamics, by itself, cannot justify a particular choice of finite counterterms.

 Another important point is that applying our choice of finite counterterms to the global EAdS$_7$ background, i.e. empty AdS$_7$, yields a vanishing regularized on-shell action.
-Therefore, it does not resolve the mismatch issue in the AdS$_7$/CFT$_6$ correspondence regarding the $\fft{81}{80}$ factor of discrepancy between the regularized on-shell action of global EAdS$_7$ and the dual field theory quantity encoded in the $S^5$ free energy of 5d SYM, as discussed in~\cite{Kallen:2012zn,Minahan:2013jwa,Bobev:2019bvq}.
+Therefore, it does not resolve the mismatch issue in the AdS$_7$/CFT$_6$ correspondence regarding the $\fft{81}{80}$ factor of discrepancy between the regularized on-shell action of global EAdS$_7$ and the dual field theory quantity, which is encoded in the $S^5$ free energy of 5d SYM through the perspective originally proposed in \cite{Douglas:2010iu,Lambert:2010iw}, as discussed in~\cite{Kallen:2012zn,Minahan:2013jwa,Bobev:2019bvq}.
 The standard local counterterms introduced in subsection~\ref{sec:OSA:action} are insufficient to resolve this mismatch, and one may instead consider giving up gauge invariance of the counterterms as suggested in~\cite{Bobev:2019bvq}.
 Thus, despite the progress we make here, a unified understanding of holographic renormalization, including finite counterterms, for all asymptotically locally EAdS$_7$ backgrounds remains a subject for future work.

 Lastly, the quantum statistical relation (QSR) \cite{Gibbons:1976ue} for the AdS$_7$ black hole of interest, namely

 holds for the regularized on-shell action under the holography-motivated choice of finite counterterms, along with the black hole charges and potentials, as shown in \cite{Bobev:2023bxl}.
 In this verification, it is worth noting that the black hole energy $E$ was computed using the prescription of \cite{Ashtekar:1999jx}, which yields zero for global AdS$_7$ by construction.
 Hence, one may interpret our choice of finite counterterms as consistent with the prescription that sets the `vacuum (Casimir) energy' of global AdS$_7$ to zero.
 It should be noted that there is an alternative renormalization scheme in which the ``supersymmetric Casimir energy'' of empty AdS$_7$ is non-zero and should be given by the large $N$ limit of the $S^1 \times S^5$ free energy on ``the first sheet'', see \cite{Bobev:2015kza}.
 As discussed above the holographic implementation of this renormalization scheme is not entirely clear.\footnote{See \cite{BenettiGenolini:2016tsn,Papadimitriou:2019gel,Katsianis:2019hhg} for a discussion of the analogous problem in 5d supergravity and 4d $\mathcal{N}=1$ SCFTs.}